conroy9068/project-2-quiz-app/readme.md

 ### Unfixed Bugs

 - Issue with the highlight.js library not working properly, the code Snippet is not being styleyed correctly.
+- The selectAnswer is not working now with the new feature that highlisghts the correct answer when the user selects the wrong answer.

 ## Deployment